Why buying shilajit in France is harder than it looks

 - Product pages that say "Himalayan resin" but provide no batch, purification, or contaminant information.

-- Capsules presented as ultra-potent without explaining what is standardized, extracted, or actually inside.
+- Capsules presented as ultra-potent without explaining Understanding standardized, extracted, or actually inside.

 Our recommendation for French buyers is simple: prioritize transparent brands, prefer products with clear purification logic, and compare the real cost per effective serving instead of chasing the cheapest headline price.
 That single shift removes most of the scams from the shortlist immediately.